Ƶ

 Lecturers & Speakers

-• Scientia Professor Mattheos Santamouris, the Anita Lawrence Professor of High Performance Architecture at UNSW, is a globally recognised expert in urban heat mitigation and sustainable architecture.
-Recently honored with the 2024 PLEA Lifetime Achievement Award, he is one of the most cited researchers in his field.
+• Scientia Professor Matthaios Santamouris, the Anita Lawrence Professor of High Performance Architecture at UNSW, is a globally recognised expert in urban heat mitigation and sustainable architecture.
+Recently honoured with the 2024 PLEA Lifetime Achievement Award, he is one of the most cited researchers in his field.
 Prof. Santamouris has authored 15 books, published nearly 290 scientific papers, and serves as the editor of several prestigious journals.
 With over 30 years of experience, he has played a key role in advancing renewable energy, urban cooling technologies, and energy conservation in cities worldwide.

 • Lan Ding is an Associate Professor in the School of Built Environment.
 She received her PhD at the University of Sydney's Faculty of Architecture, Design and Planning.
 Prior to joining the Faculty of Built Environment at UNSW, Lan held the position of Senior Research Scientist at CSIRO (2000-2011) and Senior Lecturer at the Sustainable Buildings Research Centre at the University of Wollongong (2011-September 2013).